A complete theory of the Clifford commutant: A natural and easy-to-manipulate basis for the Clifford commutant: Pauli monomials

 After this process, the left part loses two columns, while the right part gains four odd columns.
 Any odd columns created in the left part during this process are moved to the rightmost positions as in Step 1.
 Repeat this procedure until the left part contains only even commuting columns with no phases. \end{itemize}

 This iterative procedure ensures that $V'$ and $V''$ are properly partitioned into the projective and unitary components, respectively, satisfying the conditions of the lemma.
 The process terminates in a finite number of steps, as each iteration strictly reduces the number of columns of the left part.
-This concludes the proof. \end{proof} \end{lemma}
+This concludes the proof. \end{proof} \end{lemma} Thus, we immediately obtain the following. \begin{corollary}[Primitive Pauli monomials generate Pauli monomials] Any reduced Pauli monomial \( \Omega \) can be written as a product of primitive Pauli monomials. \end{corollary}

 Therefore, any reduced Pauli monomial $\Omega \in \mathcal{P}$ can be expressed as $\Omega = \Omega_P \Omega_U$, where $\Omega_P \in \mathcal{P}_P$ and $\Omega_U \in \mathcal{P}_U$.
 The following proposition determines the order of these respective monomials (see \cref{def:orderpaulimonomial}).